You can save money, time and stress by commuting on two-wheels.

 Motorbikes are cheaper to buy, run and maintain.
 In an ideal world, we’d all cycle but motorbikes can offer a good balance between speed and cost.

 Over a 47-year working life, Brits will spend over a year of their lives commuting to and from work.
 That’s 171,080 miles over their working life – enough to circle the globe more than six times each.

 Staring at brake lights when you’ve already slept through your alarm is enough to push anyone over the edge.
 One of the great benefits of commuting on two wheels is the option to filter in and out of traffic.

 Britain’s cities have been found as the second most congested in Europe.
 Filtering (when done safely) can not only save you time, but also helps reduce congestion as you’re in effect using no road space.

 Riding a motorbike is one of the least stressful ways of traveling to work, alongside walking and riding a bicycle.

 The most stressful way to travel, followed by the bus, the train and Metro or Underground systems.

-With over 11.7 million days lost to work related stress in 2015/16, finding an alternative mode of transport could improve your stress levels, performance at work and the wider economy.
+In 2019, over 1.4 million working people suffered from a work-related illness, so finding an alternative mode of transport could improve stress levels, performance at work and the wider economy.

 To wrap up